ANALYSIS-CNOOC needs to double down on drilling and deals in carbon-cutting gas pivot

 By Chen Aizhu and Muyu Xu

-While global peers like BP , Royal Dutch Shell have announced cuts in hydrocarbon output and huge renewable energy investments to cut emissions, China's third-largest oil and gas producer plans an ambitious gas-heavy overhaul of its production mix by 2035 as its way of helping meet carbon-cutting goals.
+While global peers like BP BP.L, Royal Dutch Shell RDSa.L have announced cuts in hydrocarbon output and huge renewable energy investments to cut emissions, China's third-largest oil and gas producer plans an ambitious gas-heavy overhaul of its production mix by 2035 as its way of helping meet carbon-cutting goals.

 Beijing views natural gas as a vital 'bridge fuel' to displace dirtier coal.
 The country aims to cap carbon dioxide emissions by 2030 and become "carbon neutral" by 2060.